vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 The URLs with username and password can be obtained from
 <https://launchpad.net/~/+archivesubscriptions>.

+**Note** The username/password combination is specific to a private archive so you will need to go through each one needed for the build.

+**Note** Not all entries in `cranky list-routing [handle]` are required for all kernels.
+Configure only the ones relevant to the kernel you crank.
+For example, linux-fips will report security PPAs too but those are not needed to crank a linux-fips kernel.

 ### Include any necessary changes from the base kernel into the derivatives - `cranky review-master-changes`

 Derivatives receive most of the changes from its base kernel via the rebase.
-However we need to manually review changes that are applied to debian.BRANCH in the base kernel.
+However we need to manually review changes that are applied to `debian.BRANCH` in the base kernel.

 Run `cranky review-master-changes` and review if any of the listed changes need to be applied to the derivative.

-In particular, check if any changes were made to debian.master/rules.d that should be reflected in debian.DERIVATIVE/rules.d.
+In particular, check if any changes were made to `debian.master/rules.d` that should be reflected in `debian.DERIVATIVE/rules.d`.
 Those commits may not be obvious in the master changelog.

 <!--cheatsheet-->
 ```
-cranky review-master-changes
+$ cranky review-master-changes
 ```
 <!--/cheatsheet-->

 ### Link to tracker - `cranky link-tb`
+**Note** This command is making public changes, it's not only affecting your local repository.
+Make sure to skip this test if you're doing local tests.

 <!--cheatsheet-->
 ```
-cranky link-tb
+$ cranky link-tb
 ```
 <!--/cheatsheet-->